 Third Graders are prepared to take a larger leadership role in the school community.
 Targeting the Seven Habits for Happy Kids, Third Graders are a vocal presence during monthly all-school assemblies.
 The students use various delivery models to reinforce the concepts of the book through skits, technology, songs and presentations.

-Here are a few other things the Third Graders worked on this month:
+Here are some things the Third Graders focused on learning this month: